thoughtbot/ruby-science/book/principles/single_responsibility_principle.md

 ## Responsibility Magnets

-Every application develops a few black holes that like to suck up as much responsibility as possible, slowing turning into [God Classes](#god-class).
+Every application develops a few black holes that like to suck up as much responsibility as possible, slowly turning into [God Classes](#god-class).

 `User` is a common responsibility magnet.
 Generally, each application has a focal point in its user interface that sucks up responsibility as well.
 Our example application's main feature allows users to answer questions on surveys, so `Survey` is a natural junk drawer for behavior.

-If you notice yourself violating the Single Responsibility Principle by adding a new behavior to an existing class, first check the history of that class.
+It's easy to get sucked into a responsibility magnet by falling prey to just-one-more syndrome.
+Whenever you're about to add a new behavior to an existing class, first check the history of that class.
 If there are previous commits that show developers attempting to pull functionality out of this class, chances are good that it's a responsibility over-eater.
-Don't feed the problem; add a new class instead.
+Don't feed the problem;
+add a new class instead.

 ## Tension with Tell, Don't Ask